 Regardless of whether you start a compensation claim, you are entitled to make a written complaint about treatment received either privately or on the NHS.
 Your Lawyer will advise you on how to do this.
 If you do wish to make a formal complaint, you must do so within six months, so it's best not to delay.

-We can offer immediate representation & rehabilitation support anywhere in England, Wales & Scotland from our offices in London, Liverpool, Manchester, Birmingham, Bristol, Milton Keynes, Edinburgh, Cardiff, Sheffield, Newcastle, Wakefield, Cambridge; or from our meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers can provide immediate legal representation and rehabilitation support anywhere in England, Wales & Scotland from our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.